Last Updated On:

 - Fake comments include many canned responses like “way to go,” “great pic,” “great job,” and excessive emojis.

-A true follower will have genuine engagement that shows a sign of connection.
-They will also have engaged with the follower comments.
+A true nano-influencer will have genuine engagement that shows a sign of connection.
+They will also have engaged with the followers’ comments.
 Their small following allows them to have real connections with the audience.

 Check out the conversations the nano-influencers have about your brand.
 What are they saying?
 How are their followers responding?
 This can provide great feedback and become an excellent reaching out point.